 Pasadena City College

-In 13 seasons since it was certified as a California Community College intercollegiate sport in 2000, women's badminton has made a successful run at Pasadena City College.
-The program won nine South Coast Conference titles, including five straight in 2009-2013.
+In 16 seasons since it was certified as a California Community College intercollegiate sport in 2000, women's badminton has made a successful run at Pasadena City College.
+The program won 11 South Coast Conference titles, including five straight in 2009-2013.
 Individually, Annie Ortiz won the 2012 CCCAA state singles title, the first by any Lancer.

 PCC plays its regular season dual matches in the South Coast Conference, competing against El Camino, East Los Angeles, and ECC Compton Center.

 Bill Sanchez, 2008-2014